-Chinese Chicken Fried Rice II
+Chinese Chicken Fried Rice

 Excellent, easy recipe.
 I rinse the rice in cold water, so I don't have to wait.
 I also decreased the pepper because it's got a little too much zip.